bilalsarimeseli/SimonGameJQ/README.md

 JavaScript produces random sequence of colors and user test his/her memory by clicking on the buttons, following the patterns and levelling up.

+Please feel free to add any comment, contribute on open-source and contact me at bilalsarimeseli@gmail.com